 You are strongly advised to discuss any circumstances that are affecting you with your Academic Tutor or School Director of Academic Tutoring, Student Support Coordinator (or Henley Helpdesk or ILSI Admin Office), or RUSU Academic Advisor first.
 We encourage you to utilise all support in place to assist with your studies and exams before submitting an Exceptional Circumstances form.

-- Relaxation of evidence requirements for specific scenarios: effective until 25 September 2022.
+- Relaxation of evidence requirements for specific scenarios: effective until the end of the 2022/23 academic session.
 We recognise that there continue to be situations related to COVID-19 where it may be impossible or very difficult to obtain evidence, and we have therefore agreed to relax the requirement for evidence where it cannot be obtained.
 You can apply for Exceptional Circumstances in the usual way using the existing form and should continue to provide evidence where at all possible.
 Important note: If you are unable to provide evidence, you must clearly explain why – please see further information below.

-If you are a postgraduate research, University of Reading Malaysia, NUIST-based, Study Abroad or Greenlands student please contact your support staff or school for information on how to submit an Exceptional Circumstance request
+If you are a postgraduate research, University of Reading Malaysia, NUIST-based, Study Abroad or HBS Greenlands student please contact your support staff or school for information on how to submit an Exceptional Circumstance request.

 Questions you may have about the exceptional circumstances and the process: